SathyaBhat/sathyabh.at/content/weekly-notes-40-2024/index.md

 ### Link of the week

-Ninad tries got resurrect his old Raspeberry Pi purchased in 2013 and hooks it up with a Network Video Recorder(NVR) and a custom LCD screen to stream the video from the cameras.
+Ninad tries to resurrect his old Raspeberry Pi purchased in 2013 and hooks it up with a Network Video Recorder(NVR) and a custom LCD screen to stream the video from the cameras.
 Great [post](https://ninad.pundaliks.in/blog/2024/09/old-pi-gets-a-new-life/) on his struggles to get it up and running and eventual triumph!

 ### Subscribe to my posts